 the M1 Garand, K43, and M-420S to select a follow on standard rifle for

-to adopt the FN FAL rifle in 7.62x51mm which Britan had adopted back in
+to adopt the FN FAL rifle in 7.62x51mm which Britain had adopted back

 1951.
-FN was sucessful in selling this rifle to Israel.
+FN was successful in selling this rifle to Israel.

-arrived just as Britan and France attacked Egypt and seized the Suez Canal.
+arrived just as Britain and France attacked Egypt and seized the Suez

 Israel entered the war on on October 29, 1956 and some FAL rifles were